giffordlabcvr/RABV-GLUE/md/CONTRIBUTING.md

-# Flu-GLUE Contributor Guidelines
+# RABV-GLUE Contributor Guidelines

-Welcome to Flu-GLUE!
+Welcome to RABV-GLUE!
 We appreciate your interest in contributing to our project.
-By contributing, you help make Flu-GLUE a better resource for the community.
+By contributing, you help make RABV-GLUE a better resource for the community.

 ## Table of Contents